 Modern-day CPUs with immense power and high TDP generate a lot of heat.
 Minor heating is standard and nothing to be worried about.
 On the other hand, if the processor reaches exceptionally high temperatures, it can take some permanent damage.
 This is why constant monitoring and precautions are necessary.

-In order to stay in safe temperature ranges, you should monitor not the just max temperature a CPU reaches but also its idle temperature.
+To stay in safe temperature ranges, you should monitor not just the max temperature a CPU reaches but also its idle temperature.
 This begs the question: what is the safe idle CPU temperature?

 The safest or the best idle temperature range in CPUs to aim for is from 86° to 113° F (30° to 45° C).
 Slightly higher temperatures (+5°) are also considered safe.
 Beyond the 45° mark, you should consider tweaking the system and improving the cooling.
 Anything below that is generally safe.

-Usually, the processor does not heat up a lot when in idle mode, i.e., there is no workload.
+Usually, the processor does not heat up much when idle, i.e., there is no workload.
 The temperatures can vary by quite a few degrees depending on the manufacturer and model of the CPU.
 The safety limitations are also different for every processor.

 What Do We Mean By CPU Idle Temperature?

-CPU idle temperature is the temperature range the CPU records when, well, in idle state.
-This the temperature the CPU record when there is no app or game running.
-Idle state is when you are basically looking at a black desktop screen of your OS.
+CPU idle temperature is the temperature range the CPU records when idle.
+This is the CPU’s temperature when no app or game is running.
+An inactive state is when you are looking at a black desktop screen of your OS.

-The idle CPU temperature depends upon two important factors
+The idle CPU temperature depends upon two critical factors

 - Its hardware design (which is not in your control)